GangSuUGA/Network-Sensor-Location-Problem/Es01_FourLoactionRule.md

 ![image](https://user-images.githubusercontent.com/88390140/132033524-f317b2a2-2308-4477-b5a6-8a9f0d4fc25d.png)

 ## Rule 3 (maximal flow-intercepting rule):
-under a certain number of links to be observed, the chosen links should **intercept as many flows as possible**.
+Under a certain number of links to be observed, the chosen links should **intercept as many flows as possible**.

 ![image](https://user-images.githubusercontent.com/88390140/132033555-42116553-1dfe-4ded-b68f-40485c0ee3de.png)